overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 ## Screenshots

 This is how to main window of the app is looks like: an in-game window that injected to the game screen and dislayed overlay.
-The window displays the game events, info updates and a sample Ad for monitization.
+The window displays the game events, info updates and a sample Ad for monetization.

 ![alt-text](assets/sample-app/in-gmae-window.png)